 MPhil and PhD Opportunities

-Postgraduate Research in Education, Childhood and Youth Studies.
+Postgraduate Research in Education and Sociology

 We offer excellent postgraduate research supervision, as well as taught Master’s degrees including a significant research component.
 Our researchers can provide you with high-quality research supervision in areas such as teaching and learning processes, special educational needs, mental health and wellbeing in childhood and education, digital society and education, childhood, gender and culture, and early years provision.

 All our programmes are subject to regular and rigorous external assessment by Ofsted and the Quality Assurance Agency (QAA).
 Student satisfaction has placed us near the top of the National Student Survey and our most recent Ofsted inspection rated the department ‘outstanding’.